ElliePenguins/UserData/README.md

 		includes the visualizations in the
 		visualizations file to help describe
 		the usages.

+	   See the above *how to use this library.*

 	1.
 	   Need functions to free all the pointers in